carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 > What do you notice regarding the total tweets you receive?
 > Do the same for baseball to confirm, using the terms "baseball" and "#baseball".
 >
+> Will a search for a word also return that word used as a hashtag?
+> Does the Twitter API use a boolean `AND` or a boolean `OR` by default?
+>
 > > ## Solution
 > > The output of the command `twarc2 counts --text "basketball"`:
 > > ~~~